manaakiwhenua/nzsluc/README.md

 <!-- 1.
 Data product specification, e.g. ISO 19131:2022 -->
 1. **Purpose** Land use classification systems shall describe their intended use-cases.
+1. **Extensibility** Ensure flexibility for land use classification systems to interact with Māori attribute layers that maintain indigenous data sovereignty.
 1. **Description of data quality** The quality of published land use data shall be described using a standard, e.g. ISO 19157-1:2023.
 1. **Semantic versioning** Changes made to land use classification systems (including geographic unit or scale) shall be communicated to users using semantic versioning of the form `major.minor.patch`, e.g. v0.2.4.
 Once a version has been released, the contents of that version must not be modified; modifications must be released as a new version.
 1. **Metadata** land use datasets and classiication schema should be published using established metadata standards.